 Court staff will also search across all Ontario court record to determine whether the non-parent application has been involved in any previous family law cases; a judge may also direct that searches of the criminal law cases be undertaken as well.

 As compared to custody granted to parents, custody applications by non-parents are relatively uncommon, but when they do occur they are subject to strict requirements.
 Shulman Law Firm is a Toronto-area firm of experienced Family Lawyers who can provide practical advice and effective representation in connection with these types of proceedings.
-Contact us to set up a free consultation.
+Contact us to set up a consultation.